ryanhlewis/VoxelEarth/README.md

 ## Acknowledgements & Data Usage

-VoxelEarth uses **Google Photorealistic 3D Tiles** and other 3D Tiles sources.
+Voxel Earth uses **Google Photorealistic 3D Tiles** and other 3D Tiles sources.

 * We treat the plugin as a **viewer / proxy**: tiles are fetched on demand, transformed into voxels, and streamed into memory for interactive exploration.
 * When working with any tileset (Google or otherwise), **you are responsible for following the terms of service and licensing** for that data.